hamilton/svelte-immer-example/README.md

 the function isn't inherently asynchronous, it won't really affect the dispatching one way or another.

-Here is one way to treat async functions differently:
+Here is one way to treat async functions differently in `dispatch`:

 ```javascript
 function dispatch(fcn) {